 Clapham or Nappy Valley

 Clapham is nicknamed the “Nappy Valley” because of its high number of families.
 This is indeed the quintessential family neighbourhood with an impressive array of facilities for children.
-There reigns an atmosphere of chic village and there are parks galore.
+It reigns an atmosphere of chic village with parks galore.

 The Chelsea bourgeoisie often crosses the Thames and move to Clapham when the family begins to grow.
 With Clapham Junction station, the busiest station in the UK, you can go to Canary Wharf (the business district) in 20 minutes and the City in 30 minutes.

 The Northcote Road shopping street, with its restaurants and its various shops, is the place to go on weekends.
 Families would do anything to live on the streets around Belleville School and Honeywell (the famous catchments areas!), the two most famous state schools of the borough that are therefore making real estate prices rise unreasonably in some charming surrounding streets.

 With price pressure, the Balham neighbourhood next to Clapham is becoming the new fashionable place with more affordable properties.

 Crossing the Thames to come and live in Clapham is a guarantee of quality of life and more space for the family!